Skip to Main Content

 Production Designers

-Visionary production designers creating immersive worlds inspired by South Korea's Joseon-era palaces, hanok villages, and cutting-edge urban landscapes.
+Visionary production designers who build rich worlds drawn from South Korea's Joseon-era palaces, hanok villages, and newest city scenes.

-We connect you with production designers who bring deep local knowledge and international-level craft to every project.
-With access to Busan Cinema Studios — the country's best-equipped sound stage — and Art Service Studios in Paju, our network ensures your production's visual world is built with the right resources, leveraging Korea's up to 30% location incentive.
+We connect you with production designers who bring deep local knowledge and world-class craft to each project.
+Our network includes Busan Cinema Studios, the country's best-equipped sound stage, and Art Service Studios in Paju.
+With the right resources behind it, your visual world comes together fast.
+You also tap Korea's location incentive of up to 30%.

 Complete Production Design Services